 *The Herodian Quarter can be visited during one of the regular guided tours held every day.

 *Conservation work is carried out on this site by the Israel Antiquities Authority.

 *Opening hours are Sunday – Thursday, 10:00 a.m. – 6:00 p.m.

 *You must bring this ticket with you.

 *This ticket allows admission to the site, self-guided.

 *The address is 1 HaKaraim Street

-*The ticket can be cancelled free of charge up to four business days before the visit, cancelling after this will be charged at the full price.
+*Cancellation terms: up to 3 business days before the visit, cancelling after this will be charged at the full price.